Gimbini/UoA-Works/README.md

-# UoA-Works
+# README

-University of Auckland course assignments
+This repository contains selected set of my completed course assignments from University of Auckland.
+All work shown here are done in R, which has its origins in the UoA.